Back to Changelog

 Dashboards are great for exploration.
 But when you're in the terminal, switching to a browser to check cluster costs breaks your flow.

 kubeadapt talks directly to the Kubeadapt API.
 Authenticate once, then query clusters, nodes, workloads, costs, and recommendations without leaving your terminal.
+See the CLI documentation for the full reference.

 Install